DeMoorJasper/meriyah-printer/README.md

 # Meriyah Printer

-Tiny and fast JavaScript code generator that is compatible with all nodes meriyah supports.
+Tiny and fast JavaScript code generator that is compatible with all nodes meriyah supports, fork of the `astring` library.

 A work in progress...